9 January 2006; revised 17 January/24 February

 Not only was the letter carried in the print edition of the newspaper but it was also featured as one of 'Today's picks' on the Guardian website.
 Its flavour is conveyed well by its opening:

-My attention has been drawn to an article by your columnist, Alexander Chancellor, that appeared in your edition of December 24 2005, under the heading: "You pays your money."
+My attention has been drawn to an article by your columnist, Alexander Chancellor, that appeared in your edition of December 24 2005, under the heading: ""

 Rarely have I seen such a vile example of deliberate poisonous malice, thinly disguised as opinion.
 The Guardian has a fine reputation for scrupulously sticking to the facts.
 For never allowing the boundaries to blur between fact and comment.

 Yet Alexander Chancellor deliberately disregarded the facts to write a hateful and venomous attack on my store and me.
 Chancellor is an odious creep who has become a disease on the face of the Guardian.

 And so goes on for thirteen progressively more vitriolic paragraphs, most of which are longer than the ones quoted here.
 During the course of it Alexander Chancellor, who writes a regular column for the Guardian Weekend magazine, is described not only as ‘an odious creep’ and ‘a disease on the face of the Guardian’ (see above), but also as a ‘fool’, a ‘jackal’, a ‘morally bankrupt swine’, ‘an establishment toady’, ‘a middle class racist’, ‘poisonous’, ‘the cringing [former] lackey of Conrad Black’, ‘double-dealing’, sleazy, and the propagator of ‘slimy establishment propaganda’.
 The letter ends by suggesting that, if Chancellor persists in his ‘axe-grinding’ the editor might wish to dispense with his services: ‘Though, having failed at so many jobs, it is difficult to imagine upon whom he might next inflict himself.’